fBecaud/ImYourVenus/README.md

 Recommended values:

   -  Simulation speed: The faster the speed, the more inaccuracies accumulate (and the larger the planet trails become).
 It is therefore recommended to stick to values close to the default ones.
-  -  New planet: speed from 5 to 10 a.u. in Z-Axis is good for orbital stability.
+  -  New planet: speed from 5 to 10 a.u. is good for orbital stability.

 ## Architecture